Jan 152026

 Kaayaa: A Powerful Contemporary Fiction on Beauty, Identity & the MeToo Fallout | A Satirical, Thought-Provoking Story of a Plastic Surgeon Caught in Power & Politics (336 pages)

-Register Me As Kulbhushan by Alka Sarogi (456 pages)
+Register Me As Kulbhushan by Alka Sarogi (456 pages).
+Sritama has shared her review here in the kbc fb group.
+Excerpts:

 Love Beyond The Lesson Plan : Stories of Heart, Hope and Humanity from a Teacher’s Life by kbcian Dr Khyati Khoda